 The Ed.S. curricula are based on an inquiry approach that emphasizes problem-solving and research skills applicable to a multitude of education topics and issues.
 The Ed.S. programs require a planned course of study that includes a research sequence.
 The sequence culminates in a field-based research project.
 The candidate works with a 3-member committee which guides the development and implementation of the field study and reviews the candidate’s project.
 The value of the field-based project is seen in the ability of candidates to become more active participants and critical consumers of educational research.
 As candidates conduct “action research” projects, they are better equipped to inform their own practice as educators.
 The project also serves to develop important inquiry skills that are needed by education professionals who are responsible for the achievement of students and the improvement of schools.

 The Instructional Technology Ed.S. program functions as a single cohort.
-Beginning Fall 2016 candidates will be admitted once yearly for Fall semester.
-Each cohort of candidates will progress through their Ed.S. coursework as a group.
-This will provide a support system and a method for candidates to interact with each other throughout their program of study.
+Candidates are admitted once yearly for the Fall semester.
+Each cohort of candidates progresses through their Ed.S. coursework as a group.
+This provides a support system and a method for candidates to interact with each other throughout their program of study.
 Members of the cohort can choose one of the course sequences here.

 Instructional Technology Certification Concentration